Nooneokf/temp-mail/public/blog/trend-and-digital-minimalism.md

 ---
 title: "The De‑Influencing Trend of 2025: Use Temp Mail to Take Back Your Inbox and Spending Power"
 description: "De-influencing is the antidote to impulse buying and inbox overload.
-Learn how a temporary email from FreeCustom.Email helps you practice digital minimalism and protect your attention in 2025."
+Learn how a temporary email from tempmail.encorebot.me helps you practice digital minimalism and protect your attention in 2025."
 date: 2025-07-27
 updated: 2025-07-30
 author: